 Contract prices for lithium carbonate remain above US\$10,000/t after doubling in 2016.
 Market growth rates have lifted from 10% p.a. to over 12% p.a. and are expected to exceed 15% by 2020.
-The key driver for demand growth has also shifted - the adoption of lithium-ion battery in personal electronics such as laptops, tablets and phones which drove the first demand surge has reached the mature phase of the product life cycle (in developed economies at least).
+The key driver for demand growth has also shifted the adoption of lithium-ion battery in personal electronics such as laptops, tablets and phones which drove the first demand surge has reached the mature phase of the product life cycle (in developed economies at least).
 However, a more significant growth catalyst in terms of potential lithium consumption has emerged, being world-wide adoption of EV's encouraged by government incentives and infrastructure, falling costs of battery packs, improved performance of rechargeable batteries and a greater range of EV models to suit end-consumer needs.

-Orocobre is considering lithium hydroxide production as demand increases with the use of high nickel cathode format batteries such as those produced by Panasonic for Tesla.
+Orocobre is considering lithium hydroxide production as demand increases with the use of high nickel cathode format batteries.